pik-copan/pyunicorn/joss/paper.md

 and supervised development.
 *Manuscript:*
 FK and BB developed the full draft.
 MB drafted \autoref{sec:impact}.
 MB, JFD and RVD provided reviews and edits.
-FK and JFD coordinated the publication.

 # Acknowledgements